Boilermaker74/Travelers-Assistantcopy/README.md

 ![Alt text](https://github.com/Boilermaker74/Travelers-Assistant/blob/main/assets/images/transFtoE.png?raw=true)

-Comparing the initial phrase “How much are the apples” matched the final translation “how much apples”.
+Comparing the initial phrase “How much are the apples” matched the final translation “how much are apples”.
 The application passed this test at least.
+A similar test can be used for the currency converter.